 Before filing, make sure that there is no simpler way to resolve the issue and that the delay is "unreasonable," meaning it is longer than what is typical for your case type.

 You or your attorney will need to prepare the main complaint (the written document that starts the lawsuit) and a civil cover sheet (a basic case summary for the court).
+Include all relevant evidence, such as:

-• USCIS or NVC receipt notices and interview letters,
+USCIS or NVC receipt notices and interview letters,

-• Any Request for Evidence (RFE) or Notice of Intent to Deny (NOID) correspondence,
+Any Request for Evidence (RFE) or Notice of Intent to Deny (NOID) correspondence,

-• Also include a short timeline explaining the delay and its impact on your life or plans.
+A short timeline explaining the delay and its impact on your life or plans.

-• Your attorney will also prepare summonses (formal notifications) for each government official who must be informed about the lawsuit.
+Your attorney will also prepare summonses (formal notifications) for each government official who must be informed about the lawsuit.

 The complaint is filed in a Federal District Court, usually in the state where you live or where your immigration application is being processed.

 You must pay the filing fee, and the court clerk will issue your summonses.
-If the delay is causing serious harm, such as, job loss or family separation, your attorney can ask the court to expedite (speed up) the process by filing a short declaration explaining the urgency.
+If the delay is causing serious harm, such as job loss or family separation, your attorney can ask the court to expedite (speed up) the process by filing a short declaration explaining the urgency.

 After filing, the lawsuit must be formally delivered to the government ("service of process").